US jobless rate sinks to 4.2% as many more people find jobs

 WASHINGTON (AP) — America's unemployment rate tumbled last month to its lowest point since the pandemic struck, even as employers appeared to slow their hiring — a mixed picture that pointed to a resilient economy that's putting more people to work.

-The government reported Friday that private businesses and other employers added just 210,000 jobs in November, the weakest monthly gain in nearly a year and less than half of October's gain of 546,000.
+The government reported Friday that businesses and other employers added just 210,000 jobs in November, the weakest monthly gain in nearly a year and less than half of October's increase of 546,000.

 The U.S. economy still remains under threat from a spike in inflation, shortages of labor and supplies and the potential impact of the omicron variant of the coronavirus.
 But for now, Americans are spending freely, and the economy is forecast to expand at a 7% annual rate in the final three months of the year, a sharp rebound from the 2.1% pace in the previous quarter, when the delta variant hobbled growth.

-Employers in some industries, such as restaurants, bars, and hotels, sharply slowed their hiring in November.
+Employers in some industries, such as restaurants, bars, and hotels, pulled back on hiring in November.
 By contrast, job growth remained solid in areas like transportation and warehousing, which are benefiting from the growth of online commerce.

 People are also reading…